Saturday, April 27, 2024

 The truth is revealed with a simple review of the current budget pattern.
 The top 1% income earners pay 46% of the total federal income tax collected.
 If it is expanded to the top 10%, they fund 75% of the revenue.
 In comparison, the bottom 50% of income earners pay only 2.3% of the total.

 Frederic Bastiat (1801-1855), an economist and politician, is considered by many to be the most effective writer in simple terms of complex economic ideas.
-While debating the socialists during the Third French Revolution in 1848, he exposed and denounced was what in English has been translated as “legal plunder”, and “spoliation”.
+While debating the socialists during the Third French Revolution in 1848, he exposed and denounced what in English has been translated as “legal plunder”, and “spoliation”.
 In his words:

 “The state is that great fiction by which everyone tries to live at the expense of everyone else.
 As long as it is admitted that the law may be diverted to violate property instead of protecting it, then everyone will want to participate in making the law, either to protect himself against plunder or to use it for plunder.
 “How do we recognize it?
 It is simple.
 All you have to do is examine if the law takes from some what belongs to them, only to give it to others who don’t own it.
 You have to examine if the law benefits one citizen at the expense of others by doing something the citizen could not do without committing a crime.”